zqfang/GSEApy/README.rst

    $ conda install -c conda-forge -c bioconda gseapy

    # or use pip to install the latest release
+   # you need to install rust first to compile the code
    $ pip install gseapy

 | You may instead want to use the development version from Github, by running

 .. code:: shell

+   # you need to install rust first to compile the code
    $ pip install git+git://github.com/zqfang/gseapy.git#egg=gseapy

 Dependency